 At the 2012 Dysphagia Research Society Conference held in Toronto, Canada, Liza Blumenfeld MA, CCC-SLP from Scripps Memorial Hospital in La Jolla, California presented a scientific paper on the effect of the Passy Muir® Valve use on disordered swallowing.
 I had the opportunity to meet Ms. Blumenfeld and ask her about what prompted her interest in studying the Passy Muir® Valve.
 She told me that she has been working with tracheostomized and ventilator-dependent patients for the last 16 years.
 She explained that during her tenure at Vencor/Kindred in San Diego, California, a long term acute care facility, she routinely kept departmental statistics on dysphagia and weaning outcomes.

-After formal implementation of a Passy-Muir Valve protocol, she and her administration noticed significant improvements in mean decannulation time and percentage of patients discharged on an oral diet.
-She felt strongly that the implementation of the Passy-Muir Valve as a standard of care played a significant role in these improved outcomes.
+After formal implementation of a Passy Muir® Valve protocol, she and her administration noticed significant improvements in mean decannulation time and percentage of patients discharged on an oral diet.
+She believed strongly that the implementation of the Passy Muir® Valve as a standard of care played a significant role in these improved outcomes.

-Ms. Blumenfeld and colleagues concluded that the Passy-Muir Valve had a positive impact on swallowing function and secretion management.
+Ms. Blumenfeld and colleagues concluded that the Passy Muir Valve had a positive impact on swallowing function and secretion management.
 This study adds to the growing body of evidence for the use of the valve as a rehabilitation tool.
-Ms. Blumenfeld has submitted an abstract for the ASHA 2012 convention to share this data in a case study format.
-She explained that she has further interest in studying the positive effects of the Passy-Muir Valve and would like to specifically examine swallowing frequency of tracheostomized patients on the ventilator with and without the valve.
+(Ms. Blumenfeld submitted an abstract to the ASHA 2012 convention to share this data in case study format.)
+She explained that she has further interest in studying the positive effects of the Passy Muir Valve and would like to specifically examine swallowing frequency of tracheostomized patients on the ventilator with and without the Valve.